 Importance of maintaining a good credit history

 Maintaining a good credit history is important for individuals seeking access to credit, as it demonstrates their ability to manage debt responsibly.
 A positive credit history can help borrowers secure better interest rates, higher credit limits, and more favourable loan terms.
-Furthermore, a strong credit profile can also impact non-financial aspects of life, such as rental applications, insurance premiums, and employment opportunities.
+A strong credit profile can also impact non-financial aspects of life, such as rental applications, insurance premiums, and employment opportunities.

 Strategies for building credit